featured image, set of graphic faces

 A low-cost mobile accessibly app is being developed to help the visually impaired with facial recognition of others on their social media feeds.
 This app will recognize faces from your database and describe facial expressions from pictures on Facebook and other social media sites.
 (Facebook did have a Face Recognition system, but has shut it down.
 (11/21))

-Ref: A Face Recognition Application for People with Visual Impairments: Understanding Use Beyond the LabOpens in a new tab.
+Ref: A Face Recognition Application for People with Visual Impairments: Understanding Use Beyond the Lab

 Do the visually impaired have Prosopagnosia?